danielyxie/bitburner/markdown/bitburner.ns.getscriptlogs.md

 string\[\]

-Returns an string array, where each line is an element in the array.
+Returns a string array, where each line is an element in the array.
 The most recently logged line is at the end of the array.

 ## Remarks